CactuseSecurity/firewall-orchestrator/documentation/installer/basic-installation.md

     sudo apt update && sudo apt upgrade

 possibly followed by a reboot.

+1a) Install python virtual environment

+If you already have ansible >= 2.13 installed on your maching, you may skip this step

+        sudo apt install python3-venv
+        python3 -m venv ansible-venv
+        source ansible-venv/bin/activate
+        pip install ansible

 2) get Firewall Orchestrator with the following command (as normal user)